-As usual, our hosts Karla and Fidel were chatting with our dear guest, attorney Jackie, about current issues of interest to the immigrant community.
+As usual, our hosts Karla and Fidel were chatting with our dear guest, attorney Jackie, about current issues of interest to the immigrant community regarding the adjustment of status.
 Today we will be talking about long-distance love relationships, for those people who found love outside their country and want to reunite with that special person, in this case, in the United States.
 We will also talk about how people with legal status, who met someone without documents, can help them.

 Types Of Couples Fitting